Parallel netCDF: A Parallel I/O Library for NetCDF File Access

 Today, there are several options for high level I/O libraries.
 Here are some discussions on the role of PnetCDF in this ecosystem:

 We discuss the design and use of the PnetCDF library on the email@example.com mailing list.
 Anyone interested in developing or using PnetCDF is encouraged to join.
 Visit the list information page for details.
+This mailing list is also for announcements, bug reports, and questions about PnetCDF software.

 The URL for the list archive is http://lists.mcs.anl.gov/pipermail/parallel-netcdf/.
 You can browse even older mailing list messages at the older mailing list archives